-Dr. Gerald R. Popelka obtained a PhD degree from the University of Wisconsin, with an emphasis in neuroscience, and completed a two year post doctoral research fellowship in Otolaryngology at UCLA.
+Gerald R. Popelka obtained a PhD degree with an emphasis in neuroscience from the University of Wisconsin and completed a two year post doctoral research fellowship in Otolaryngology at UCLA.
 Prior to this he earned a masters degree in Audiology from Kent State University.
-He was a full professor at Washington University in St. Louis until he joined the Otolaryngology faculty at Stanford in 2004 where he was also Chief of Audiology for a decade.
+He was a full professor at Washington University in St. Louis when in 2004 he came to Stanford as a faculty member in Otolaryngology and as Chief of Audiology.
 As PI for his research lab in Otolaryngology he initiated and completed successful collaborative research projects among diverse academic divisions including Otolaryngology, Neurology, Neurosurgery, Radiology, Electrical Engineering and Mechanical Engineering.
-Dr. Popelka’s research covers both animal and human studies and has been funded continuously with grants from NIH and a wide variety of other agencies and philanthropic gifts.
+Popelka’s research covers both animal and human studies and has been funded continuously with grants from NIH and a wide variety of other agencies and philanthropic gifts.

-Dr. Popelka is a co-inventor of the world’s first all digital hearing aid.
+Popelka is a co-inventor of the world’s first all digital hearing aid.
 The resulting patent forms the basis for virtually all hearing aids currently produced worldwide.
-He conceived and lead the development of JARO, the peer-reviewed Journal of the Association for Research in Otolaryngology, now recognized as the premier, high impact international auditory scientific research journal.
+He conceived and lead the development of JARO, the peer-reviewed Journal of the Association for Research in Otolaryngology that launched in 2000 and now is recognized as the premier, high impact international auditory scientific research journal.

-With over 130 publications including primarily peer-reviewed research articles but also two college textbooks and a recently published book on hearing aid research along with many research presentations and various achievement awards, he has an international reputation for creating and using leading-edge technology that addresses both basic science and clinical applications.
+With over 130 publications, including peer-reviewed research articles, review articles, two college textbooks and a recently published book on hearing aid research, along with many research presentations and various achievement awards, he has an international reputation for creating and using leading-edge technology that addresses both basic science and clinical applications.
 He remains in the forefront of creating and developing innovative biomedical approaches focussed on several basic neuroscience issues.
-Currently his efforts are centered on creating and developing effective invasive and non-invasive neuromodulation monitoring and intervention using acoustic, electrical and ultrasound stimuli for several chronic neurologic conditions.
+Currently his efforts are centered on creating and developing effective invasive and non-invasive radiologic imaging and neuromodulation intervention using acoustic, electrical and ultrasound stimuli for several chronic neurologic conditions including auditory disorders.